Table Tennis Bats

 Stringent racket control procedures

-The new regulations mean that racket testing now takes place at events where the regulations are being used and the player is responsible for using a clean racket, i.e. without VOCs and with the correct rubber thickness.
+These rules and regulations, introduced in 2008 and refined in subsequent years, mean that racket testing now takes place at all events where the regulations are being used and the player is responsible for using a clean racket, i.e. without VOCs and with the correct rubber thickness.

-So it's important that you don't add anything to your racket.
+So it's important that you don't add anything which is not authorised onto your racket, even if you're playing at lower level events.

-However, all players are entitled to have their rackets tested voluntarily, without any penalties, before the match.
+However, all players are entitled to have their rackets tested voluntarily, without any penalties, before their match.

-Rackets that don't pass the racket control test before the match cannot be used but they can be replaced by a second racket - which which may be tested immediately if time permits, but if not, will be tested after the match.
+Rackets that don't pass the racket control test before their match can't be used, but they can be replaced by a second racket - which which may be tested immediately if time permits, but if not, will be tested after their match.

-Where rackets do not pass a racket control test after the match, the offending player will be liable to penalties.
+Where rackets don't pass a racket control test after their match, the offending player will be liable to penalties.

 In addition, this new regulation states that the ITTF will maintain a register of all racket control failures.